williiam-tran/ttl-class-sync/content/index.md

 >
 >Should we play Werewolves, Ribbit, or Exploding Kittens today?

->Would the literature teacher let us play board games instead?
+>Would the Literature teacher let us play board games instead?
 I probably shouldn't be the one bringing it up since she wasn't particularly fond of me.
 >
 >We were in the middle of the game so it would suck if the flow is broken like this.
 A board game session typically lasts around 2 hours, but I have some teachers who are flexible enough to let us play through.
 That's why I had the audacity to consider asking in the first place, though not all were as accommodating.

 ### A Regime That Should Have Been Universal
 The educational autonomy level I got was unprecedentedly and inimitably high, along with a hefty budget for students.
 We had the freedom to decide how to spend our time, with a monthly salary exceeding a million —a huge amount back then,  far more than one student could reasonably spend— for basically existing.

-Students who lived a bit off the beaten track would earn almost twice.
+Students who lived a bit **off the beaten track** would earn almost twice as much.
-Big monetary rewards were given (around 9.000.000₫ per semester per student) for getting an 8.5 GPA, which was not too hard, at all.
+Big monetary rewards were given (around 9.000.000₫ per semester per student) for getting an 8.5 GPA, which was not hard, at all.
-The school's monthly budget for students was 2 billion VND, as stated by the headmaster.
+The school's monthly budget for us was 2 billion VND, as stated by the headmaster.
 Amidst all this, the school policy was:
 > *If you wanted to play, play.
 If you wanted to learn, learn.*